gmp26/abba/README.md

 ## Directory Layout

-    _public/                  --> Contains generated file for servering the app These files should not be edited directly app/                      --> all of the files to be used in production
+    _public/                  --> Contains generated file for serving the app These files should not be edited directly app/                      --> all of the files to be used in production